crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 - [ ] Consider making it possible to load identities without groups
 - [ ] Reconsider token vs cookie
 - [ ] Use websockets > eventstream > polling
-- [ ] Test that we can override root template
 - [ ] Update default styling for automations
 - [ ] Restore upload functionality
 - [ ] Restore missing examples